Sunset at Prambanan Temple: All You Need to Know

 Candi Sewu

 After the Pandemic, Prambanan is as busy as ever.
-There will be crowds and sometimes even queues for pictures in front of the bigger structures.
+There are crowds and sometimes even queues for pictures in front of the bigger structures.

-As a foreigner, some locals will likely ask to take a picture with you.
+As a foreigner, some locals may ask to take a picture with you.
 It’s quite common in Indonesia.

 Inside the Prambanan Temple Complex